 The CMT team at the 2023 IEEE-S International Microwave Symposium in San Diego.

 Stephen Smith has been a designer of microwave hardware for 39 years, the last 7 of which were spent at Caltech as a research engineer under the direction of Dr. Sander Weinreb.
 His responsibilities included mentoring PHD and MS students, assisting with student-run experiments in the lab, managing the cryogenic amplifier production line, and designing cryogenic receivers for radio telescopes.
 Prior to Caltech, Stephen was the president of MMW Technology, Inc., which designed and built space qualified hardware for the Jet Propulsion Labs.
 Several current space missions are utilizing hardware that Stephen designed, more information is available on Stephen’s LinkedIn profile.

-Ms. Denise L. Smith has an extensive background in behavioral sciences and currently runs the day to day operations of CMT.
+Ms. Denise L. Smith has an extensive background in behavioral sciences, and currently runs the day to day operations of Cosmic Microwave Technology.

 Randy Martinez is a senior Mechanical Engineering student at the University of California, Riverside.
 He is a member of the Highlander Racing Drive-train Team.
 Randy’s experience is primarily in CAD/CAM software.
 At CMT, Randy conducts amplifier testing and documentation, in-house machining, and experimental and production amplifier mechanical layouts.